College of Education

 In addition to initial licensure, the COEd offers programs leading to endorsement in the following areas: district administrators, school counselors, early childhood teachers, English as a second language teachers, second content area teachers, special education teachers and reading specialists.

-The College of Education offers graduate certificates in building-level leadership, child/play therapy, engineering education, educational technology, functional aging, higher education leadership and literacy.
+The College of Education offers graduate certificates in building-level leadership, child/play therapy, engineering education, educational technology, functional aging, higher education leadership, literacy, and superintendency/district leadership.

 - Building level